 There was an effective system in place for reporting and recording significant events.

-- Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system. - In 2015 the practice had won a local Clinical Commissioning Group award for their excellent use of the electronic reporting system for significant events.
-However, the practice had not analysed themes and trends for significant events.
-We were assured they would commence this practice forthwith.
+Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice computer system.

 We reviewed safety records, incident reports national patient safety alerts and minutes of meetings where these were discussed.
 Lessons were shared to make sure action was taken to improve safety in the practice.
-For example, a medicine had been prescribed for eye drops but a different strength (which was used in ear infections) had been issued in error.
-This had led to discussion and raising awareness within clinicians of ensuring the correct named medicine and dosage were prescribed.